 - Individualised learning targets

-- Individual intervention map

-- Individual progression document
+- Individual interventions

 - One page profile

 - Consistent management plan

-- One Plan meetings
+- One Plan meetings and an individual progression document called a One Plan

 - Implementing advice from specialists.

 School request for statutory Educational, Health and Care Plan (EHCP)

 Most children will have their needs met through the schools SEND support.
 For a few children the help given by schools through SEN Support may not be sufficient.